cbare/cbare.github.io/_posts/2021-04-24-how-to-windows.md

 sudo hwclock -v -s
 ```

-I believe I saw somewhere that the latest update is supposed to fix the clock skew issue.
+It looks like the latest update fixes the clock skew issue.
 I had this version `5.4.72-microsoft-standard-WSL2`.
 I upgraded to `5.10.16.3-microsoft-standard-WSL2`.
 True to form, the installer ".msi" file has some issue requiring a [workaround][17].

 BTW, you can check the kernel version, like so: